Installing And Managing Brushes & Other Presets

 MELANIE, Are you talking about the brushes from BrushKing?
 And if so, they are not zip files, they are simple Photoshop .abr brushes files, so all you need to do is put them in your Brushes folder and load them into PS.
 No extraction needed.

-• Daniele DiBartolo SAID:
+14. Daniele DiBartolo

 I have photoshop and i would like to know what is the proper way to remove brushes?